dmpop/bash-pubkit/README.md

 ### fonts

 The *fonts* directory is used to store fonts embedded into the ebook.
 No sub-folders are allowed in this directory.

+## mvdir Bash Shell Script

+The *mvdir.sh* Bash shell script dramatically simplifies the test of renaming multiple files, which can be useful if you need to rearrange pages.
+The script scans the specified path and opens a list of all found files and directories in a default text editor.
+Edit then the names, and the script automatically renames the modified files and directories when you close the editor.